Salmon Fishing Pulaski NY: Best Baits, Methods, and Access

 Fly Fishing

-Fly fishing is one of the most effective methods for salmon fishing Pulaski, NY.
-With fly fishing, anglers use a variety of aquatic insect imitations, typically referred to as flies.
+I use a variety of aquatic insect imitations, typically referred to as flies.
 Egg fly patterns, worm patterns, and baitfish patterns are also very effective.

 There are three main fly fishing methods: nymphing, Spey fishing, and streamer fishing.

-With nymphing, you typically dead drift your flies below an indicator and use weighted flies or splits shots to get your flies deep and down where the salmon are holding.
+With nymphing, you typically dead drift your flies below an indicator and use weighted flies or split shots to get your flies deep and down where the salmon are holding.
 You set up your leader so that the fly sinks quickly and stays in the strike zone for a long time.

-When fly fishing for salmon the streamer and Spey flies are much bigger with some being 4 to 5 inches long, these larger flies are great at attracting the larger salmon.
+When fly fishing for salmon the streamer and Spey flies are much bigger with some being 4 to 6 inches long, these larger flies are great at attracting the larger salmon.

 Adult salmon tend to be aggressive when spawning and tend to attack larger bait instinctively for food or to protect their territory.